Sommelier-db/Sommelier-docs/docs/index.md

 - [PKSE implementation written in Rust](https://github.com/Sommelier-db/rust-searchable-pke)

 ## Acknowledgments
-The logo illustration of Sommelier DB was provided by Kirari, Suegami in 2022.
+The logo illustration for Sommelier DB was provided by Kirari Suegami in 2022.